zX3no/winter/README.md

 - [x] Block
 - [x] Text
 - [x] Layout
+- [ ] Add builder macros like with styles -> `list().style().margin(1)`
+- [ ] Replace ListState and TableState with variables.
+No need for struct.
+- [ ] Change Borders::ALL to just ALL and BorderType::Rounded to just Rounded.
+Or combine into single enum.

 ### Lines
 - [x] Simplify the way text and lines work.